Are Robocalls Getting Worse and Worse?

 VoIP (Voice over Internet Protocol)—technology allows scammers to auto-dial thousands of phone numbers each day.
 VoIP uses internet connection, to make simultaneous calls and to play pre-recorded messages if anyone answers those calls.

 Robocallers use spoofing software to mask their numbers.
 They can use either a number from your area or from a well-known company.
-The technology itself is legal and has legitimate uses like spoofing your private phone to appear like your work number.
+The technology itself is has legitimate uses like spoofing your private phone to appear like your work number.

 Spoofing and VoIP software are inexpensive and don't need high-tech computers or a lot of people to manage it.
 Setting it up is also pretty straightforward and doesn't require advanced IT knowledge.